Oregon Coast Scholars

 When can I enroll to begin the scholarship program?

-You must begin college at Oregon Coast as a full-time student for Fall Term 2015 to receive scholarship benefits.
-You must maintain continuous full-time enrollment after that to maintain scholarship eligibility.
+You must begin college at Oregon Coast as a full-time student the fall term immediately following your high school completion to receive scholarship benefits.

 Can I enroll for Summer Term in the scholarship program?